Florida Circumnavigational Saltwater Paddling Trail - Segment 6

 boat ramp near Econfina River State Park, Florida, USA

-With the exception of the Ten Thousand Islands/Everglades segment, this is the remotest segment of the trail, featuring long stretches of unspoiled shoreline, marsh expanses, and sea islands.
+With the exception of the Ten Thousand Islands/Everglades segment, this is the remotest segment of the Florida Circumnavigational Saltwater Paddling Trail, featuring long stretches of unspoiled shoreline, marsh expanses, and sea islands.
 The Big Bend also has the most stable population of bay scallops in the state and the most intact seagrass beds.
 These seagrass beds serve as vitally important nurseries for fish, shrimp, crabs and a host of other marine species, one reason the Big Bend Seagrasses Aquatic Preserve covers much of this segment.
 Spanning more than 945,000 acres, the aquatic preserve is the largest and possibly the most pristine in the state.